 Being injured due to someone else’s carelessness can leave you in a difficult position.
-How do you cover your expenses or time lost from work?
-What about your long-term recovery?
+How do you cover your expenses or time lost from work in Portland?
+What about your long-term recovery in Eugene?

 When you sustain an injury, there are often more extensive damages than just the initial harm caused.
 Sometimes these injuries are brought about by the negligent or reckless conduct of another person, or even someone who intentionally caused you harm.